 Think through when, where and how your ideal clients will contact you.

-How people contact you will influence the words you use on the page, as well as your site design.
-If your business is one that people call when they are on the go, a nice big click to call phone number at the top of your site can drive more calls.
+How people contact you will influence the words you use on the page and your site design.
+If your business is one that people call when they are on the go, a nice big click to call

 Quick Tip: All websites need to be fully responsive as a minimum, which means they look good no matter the sized screen used to look at them.
 This is also now a key ranking factor for Google, so unless your web designer quotes you a fully responsive site, run away!